ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 ## 7. License and software version
 License and software versions go hand in hand, so every new release of Set-OutlookSignatures also means a new license release, and vice-versa.

-Using different versions of software and add-on file is not supported, as this may lead to unexpected results.
+Using different versions of software and license file is not supported, as this may lead to unexpected results.

 A warning message is logged when a version mismatch is detected.